fresheneesz/sourcemap-locator/README.md

 findSourcemap.cacheGet(function(url) {
    // get the url from your own cache
 })
-findSourcemap.cacheSet(function(url, content) {
+findSourcemap.cacheSet(function(url, futureResponse) {
-   // set the content downloaded from a url for your own cache })
+   // set the content downloaded from a url for your own cache using futureResponse })
 ```